Short Hills WMA

 The large and extensive forest on Short Hills makes this an important habitat for many neo-tropical migrant and resident woodland birds.
 All non-game wildlife typical to the Allegheny Mountains of Virginia may be found on Short Hills at any time.

 Short Hills, one of our newest acquisitions, is located on Plank Road, state route 610, in portions of Rockbridge and Botetourt counties in western Virginia.
 The WMA is 4,232 acres and is located approximately 10 miles southwest of the city of Lexington, 32 miles northwest of Lynchburg and 26 miles east-southeast of Covington.
 The Short Hills WMA is approximately 10 miles of ridgeline and steep slopes, oriented southwest to northeast.
 Short Hills fronts Virginia state route 610 (Plank Road) for approximately 1 mile which provides the only public access at this time.
-While there is currently no parking lot on Short Hills, construction of a parking lot should begin in early September and we anticipate completion by mid-October.
+Toward the northern end of this road frontage there is a public parking area for easy public access to the WMA.
 Short Hills is open to the public for walk-in access at any point along our boundary that borders Plank Road.
 Our border with Plank Road is well marked with yellow paint and DGIF boundary signs.
 A map is posted here (PDF) indicating the portion that is open for public walk-in access.
 On the map, the property boundary is outlined in green and the border with Plank Road is highlighted in yellow.
 All other access is through private lands, and only with the permission of the appropriate landowner.
 If you park along Plank road adjacent to our property boundary, make sure your vehicle is completely off the roadway.
 Parking in front of any gates is prohibited.